Senavati: Structure and Lakshana

 It is the 1st rāgam in the 2nd chakra Netra.
 The mnemonic name is Netra-Pa.
 The mnemonic phrase is sa ra gi ma pa dha na.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The swaras in this rāgam are shuddha rishabham, sadharana gandharam, shuddha madhyamam, shuddha dhaivatham and shuddha nishadham.
 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
-It is the shuddha madhyamam equivalent of Gavambhodi, which is the 43rd melakarta scale..
+It is the shuddha madhyamam equivalent of Gavambhodi, which is the 43rd melakarta scale.

 Asampurna Melakarta

 Senāgrani is the 7th Melakarta in the original list compiled by Venkatamakhin.
 The notes used in the scale are the same, but the ascending scale and descending scales are with vakra prayoga (zig-zag order in usage of notes).

-Janya rāgams

-Senavati has a few minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams for rāgams associated with Senavati.